Cosmological lithium problem: Proposed solutions

 Possible solutions fall into three broad classes.

 Astrophysical solutions

 Considering the possibility that BBN predictions are sound, the measured value of the primordial lithium abundance should be in error and astrophysical solutions offer revision to it.
 For example, systematic errors, including ionization correction and inaccurate stellar temperatures determination could affect Li/H ratios in stars.
 Furthermore, more observations on lithium depletion remain important since present lithium levels might not reflect the initial abundance in the star.
+Recent stellar evolution models that consistently include atomic diffusion, rotation-induced mixing, and angular momentum transport across Population II and Population I stars have shown that a nearly uniform lithium depletion naturally arises in metal-poor dwarf stars over a wide range of metallicities, while also reproducing the observed transition to increased dispersion at higher metallicities.
+These results strengthen the case for a stellar-depletion solution to the cosmological lithium problem.
 In summary, accurate measurements of the primordial lithium abundance is the current focus of progress, and it could be possible that the final answer does not lie in astrophysical solutions.

 Some astronomers suggest that the velocities of nucleons do not follow a Maxwell-Boltzmann distribution.
 They test the framework of Tsallis non-extensive statistics.
 Their result suggest that 1.069 < q < 1.082 is a possible new solution to the cosmological lithium problem.